-- 1. To what degree is the coordinator clear about the portfolio process? - 2.
-What possible unique artifacts are identified to demonstrate essential practices linked to the Indicators in the Coordinator Framework? - 3.
-To what degree will the artifacts represent all four essential practices? - 4.
+- 2. To what degree could the artifacts the coordinator intends to collect represent all four essential practices? - 3.
 When will the artifacts be collected?
-Does the timeline to collect artifacts allow for enough time to complete the portfolio by the due date? - 5.
-What, if any, support does the coordinator need in collecting artifacts? - 6.
+Does the timeline to collect artifacts allow for enough time to complete the portfolio by the due date? - 4.
+What, if any, support does the coordinator need in collecting artifacts? - 5.
 What information could be shared at the mid-year check-in meeting to demonstrate progress in completing the portfolio?